WowzaMediaSystems/wse-plugin-builder/README.md

 # Wowza Streaming Engine Plugin Builder

-A Gradle- and Docker-based development environment for building and testing custom Java modules that extend Wowza Streaming Engine™.
+A Gradle and Docker-based development environment for building and testing custom Java modules that extend Wowza Streaming Engine™.

 ## Overview

 The **Wowza Streaming Engine Plugin Builder** provides a modern, containerized development environment for building and testing custom Java modules that extend the functionality of the [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine).

-This project provides a streamlined Gradle-based build system and a Docker Compose setup that runs Wowza Streaming Engine in a local container.
+This project includes a streamlined Gradle-based build system and a Docker Compose setup that runs Wowza Streaming Engine in a local container.
 The approach allows developers to build, package, and deploy custom Wowza Streaming Engine extensions quickly and consistently across platforms.

 ## Features